semi-simple/backporch/README.md

 SCART to mini DIN 8 cable, such as the ones used for the Framemeister XRGB mini.

-## Proper cable hygiene

-Ideally, proper analog video transmission should happens over 75 Ohm coaxial.
-[Proper impedence
-matching](https://en.wikipedia.org/wiki/Impedance_matching#Transmission_lines)
+## Getting good cables

-requires a 75 Ohm resistor at the source and a 75 Ohm resistor at the destination.
+Ideally, proper analog video transmission should happens over 75 Ohm coaxial cables.
+[Proper impedence matching](https://en.wikipedia.org/wiki/Impedance_matching#Transmission_lines) requires a 75 Ohm resistor at the source and a 75 Ohm resistor at the destination.
 This is why many retro-gaming cables that have resistors meant for